 A personal understanding of how to care for oneself and live a balanced life even in the midst of COVID is fundamental to psychology’s focus on resilience.
 Being resilient is about caring for oneself physically, emotionally, relationally and psychologically.
 During this anxious time for many, knowing how to soothe and relax are critical elements of self-care and resilience.

 Those of us with a spiritual life, the gift of faith, are fortunate to have a sense of connection to something greater than ourselves.
 Leaning into our belief in and connection with a loving and faithful God helps.
 We are learning that our prayer needs to include our feelings.
 Although we may pray the Psalms, many of which are laments, God longs to hear what it is like for me/for us, which means talking to God about what I/we feel, trusting that God will hear us and is caring for us.
 These choices likely will require a shift in perspective, being open to what is and living in the present.
 It includes doing our own inner work and reaching out to others.

-This article appeared in the 2021 issue of Carondelet Magazine.
+This article, co-written with Ann L. Thompson, appeared in the 2021 issue of Carondelet Magazine.